-- 1. BOEM will ensure the measures as described in the Historic Properties Treatment Plan for Archaeological Sites (Attachment 8) to resolve adverse effects to historic properties (and and and are funded and implemented by Mayflower Wind, unless otherwise specified. - i.
+- 1. BOEM will ensure the measures as described in the Historic Properties Treatment Plan for Archaeological Sites (Attachment 8) to resolve adverse effects to historic properties (and and and a second a - i.
 Mayflower Wind will conduct archaeological excavation where historic properties were identified prior to construction in the APE of the cable conduit route; excavation under pavement, if necessary, will occur immediately prior to construction; mark sites prior to construction; use an excavator with flat blading bucket to systematically remove asphalt and fills to underlying natural soils; excavate archaeological test units in 10-centimeter levels with excavated soils screened with 1⁄4-inch hardware cloth; collect and label with provenience information the recovered cultural material and samples; map all test units onto Project plans; bisect, profile and collect soil samples from archaeological features; record feature profiles on measured graph paper; digitally photograph and take notes using standard excavation forms of all sites, cultural features, soil profiles, and fieldwork; process recovered material by archaeologists and tribal members; curate materials at a long-term curation facility agreed upon by tribal members and other participating parties